ParimalTank/PWA-Web-Apps/README.md

 ## Available Scripts

 In the project directory, you can run `npm start`.
-It will build and server the application locally.
+It will build and serve the application locally.

 ## Learn More